peteseta/physics-ia/main.typ

 - The average frequency with the highest amplitude $macron(f)$ was calculated by averaging the frequencies with the highest amplitude across trials, for each variation of the picking length $x_1$.
-For example, for $x_1 = 0.01 "m"$, the average frequency $macron(f)$ is
+For example, for $x_1 = 0.01 "m"$, the average frequency $macron(f)$, rounded to match the original accuracy, is
   $ macron(f) = 1/5 sum_(n=0)^5 (f_(x_1 = 0.01, "trial" n)) \ = 1/5 (655.70 + 655.88 + 655.88 + 655.88 + 655.88) \ = 655.85 "Hz" $
-- The uncertainties are due to systematic error from the FFT process rather than random error between trials, therefore the absolute uncertainties are used as in
+- The uncertainties are due to systematic errors from the FFT process rather than random error between trials, therefore the absolute uncertainties are used as in
   @raw_data_table as opposed to $Delta macron(f) = (f_"max" - f_"min") / 2$.
 For
   instance, the absolute uncertainty for picking length $x_1 = 0.01$m is 32.96Hz,